Introducing Our New At-Home Blood Tests: The Well Woman & The Well Man!

 3. Type 2 diabetes

-Type 2 diabetes is a serious health condition that can develop when your blood sugar is consistently high.
-It’s where your body can’t make enough insulin or use insulin properly.
+Type 2 diabetes is a serious health condition that causes your blood sugar to become too high.
+It’s where your body can’t make enough insulin or use insulin properly, which is different from type 1 diabetes (an autoimmune condition).

 If type 2 diabetes isn’t recognised and treated quickly, it can cause serious damage to your organs, affecting your mobility and even your eyesight.